-- Have student to draw and label the axes and quadrants on the coordinate grid. - Ask student to draw three, 2-dimensional shapes (I.e. square, rectangles, triangles, etc.) on the coordinate grid and label the ordered pairs of the vertices. - Have student explain the difference between the equations y = 2x and y = x + 2 and to provide a real-world example. - Ask student to identify the "change" in the following situations: Max earns \$12 per hour; The cost of the homecoming dance tickets is \$7 per ticket.
+- Have the student draw and label the axes and quadrants on the coordinate grid. - Ask the student to draw three, 2-dimensional shapes (I.e., square, rectangles, triangles, etc.) on the coordinate grid and label the ordered pairs of the vertices. - Have student explain the difference between the equations y = 2x and y = x + 2 and to provide a real-world example. - Ask student to identify the "change" in the following situations: Max earns \$12 per hour; The cost of the homecoming dance tickets is \$7 per ticket.

 dance tickets is \$7 per ticket.
 Concepts within Unit # 4 Success Criteria for this concept Link to TEKS Concept #1: Graphing on the Coordinate Plane Identify and label the four quadrants of the coordinate plane.
-TEKS: 6.6A, 6.6C, 6.11A • Locate and determine which quadrant or axis an ordered pair is located.
+TEKS: 6.6A, 6.6C, 6.11A Locate and determine which quadrant or axis an ordered pair is located.
 Graph ordered pairs of rational numbers.
 Name the ordered pair that represents a graphed point on the coordinate plane.
-Describe the relationship between points on a coordinate plane Describe the independent and dependent variable for a graph in context of the situation Explain the meaning of an ordered pair in real world situation.
-Graph a situation from a table or set of ordered pairs Concept #2: Additive vs. Multiplicative Identify an additive relationship from a table, graph, verbal description, or TEKS: 6.4A, 6.4B, 6.5A, 6.6A, 7.4C equation. • Identify a multiplicative relationship from a table, graph, verbal description, or equation.
+Describe the relationship between points on a coordinate plane Describe the independent and dependent variable for a graph in context of the situation Explain the meaning of an ordered pair in real world situations.
+Graph a situation from a table or set of ordered pairs Concept #2: Additive vs. Multiplicative Identify an additive relationship from a table, graph, verbal description, or TEKS: 6.4A, 6.4B, 6.5A, 6.6A, 7.4C equation.
+Identify a multiplicative relationship from a table, graph, verbal description, or equation.
 Identify similarities and differences between additive and multiplicative relationships.
-Compare and contrast additive and multiplicative relationships B • Represent constant rates of change with verbal descriptions, tables, graphs, Between Views and/or equations.
-TEKS: 6.4B, 6.6B, 6.6C, 7.4C, 7.7A • Understand how the parts of the equation y=mx+b are represented in each of the representations.
+Compare and contrast additive and multiplicative relationships Concept #3: Writing Equations and Translating Between Views Represent constant rates of change with verbal descriptions, tables, graphs, and/or equations.
+TEKS: 6.4B, 6.6B, 6.6C, 7.4C, 7.7A Understand how the parts of the equation y=mx+b is represented in each of the representations.
 Calculate the constant of proportionality from tables, graphs, and equations.
 Identify the constant of proportionality in tables, graphs, and equations.
-Unit 5: Equations and Inequalities Esti mated Date Range: Feb.
-3 - Mar.
-6
+Grading Period 3 Unit 4: Multiple Representations (Continued)